Manage Milvus with KubeBlocks

 Stop/Start a cluster

 You can stop/start a cluster to save computing resources.
 When a cluster is stopped, the computing resources of this cluster are released, which means the pods of Kubernetes are released, but the storage resources are reserved.
-You can start this cluster again by snapshots if you want to restore the cluster resources.
+You can start this cluster again to restore it to the state it was in before it was stopped.

 Stop a cluster